-Here’s yet another reason why dream interpretation dictionaries and websites are useless for understanding the meaning of your dreams: the implications of the symbols themselves can change from dream to dream.
+Here’s yet another reason why most dream interpretation dictionaries and websites are useless for understanding the meaning of your dreams: the implications of the symbols themselves can change from dream to dream.

-That’s because the meaning of the symbol depends on the context of the symbols and events of the dream.
+The actual meaning of the symbol depends on the context of the symbols and events of the dream.
 The context changes between dreams.

 The symbolic language of dreams is like any other language.
 The position of the language component can influence other parts of the “phrase.”

 A language is a system of communication with sound and picture symbols.
-When we think of the concept of “language” we usually think of an external language, like the kind used when two people talk.
+When we think of the concept of “language,” we usually think of an external language, like the kind used when two people talk.